Skip to content

 These considerations pertain to obtaining value changes for PI Asset Framework Attributes.

-- The Intelligence Hub PI Connection Asset Changes Input enables you to capture all additions, updates, inserts, and deletions for every asset attribute, including those linked to PI Points and those that are not.
+• The Intelligence Hub PI Connection Asset Changes Input enables you to capture all additions, updates, inserts, and deletions for every asset attribute, including attributes linked to PI Points and those that are not.

-- The Connection uses the query as defined at the time of subscription creation.
-If assets are added or deleted in PI, the query and or subscription ID may need to be changed.
+• The Connection uses the query as defined at the time of subscription creation.
+If assets are added or deleted in PI, the subscription may need to be updated.

 Additional Resources